Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Introduction

 \section{Introduction}

 Aerial motion capture (MoCap) of human and animal subjects, i.e., estimating the trajectory of their 3D positions, skeletal poses and body shape, using a team of aerial vehicles with on-board cameras, is a challenging task in various monitoring applications.
 For optimal aerial MoCap, in our previous work we developed an MPC-based \cite{8784232} and a reinforcement learning-based \cite{aircaprl} formation control method for multicopters.
 For human pose and shape estimation from multiple aerial images, our previous works include \cite{Saini:IRL:2022} and \cite{8394622}.
 In these works, we have shown that observing an articulated subject, like a human, from multiple UAVs avoids self-occlusions in the subject and improves the accuracy of the MoCap estimates.
-In \cite{8784232} and \cite{aircaprl}, we also established that optimal MoCap estimates can be achieved if i) the subject remains centered in the camera images of all UAVs, ii) the UAVs maintain a threshold distance to the subject within safety limits, and iii) the UAVs maintain a formation size-specific angular formation around the subject.
+In \cite{8784232} and \cite{aircaprl}, we also established that optimal MoCap estimates can be achieved if i) the subject remains centered in the camera images of all UAVs, ii) the UAVs maintain a threshold distance to the subject within safety limits, and iii) the UAVs maintain a formation-size-specific angular formation around the subject.

-Both \cite{8784232} and \cite{8394622} assumed multi-copter UAVs.
-These are not well suited for some subjects, such as animals in their natural habitat, due to their loud noise, low flight time (battery) and safety-related concerns.
+While these formation properties are agnostic to the vehicle-type, the controllers presented in both \cite{8784232} and \cite{8394622} assume multicopter UAVs.
+These are not well-suited for some subjects, such as animals in their natural habitat, due to their loud noise, low flight time (battery) and safety-related concerns.
 Buoyant, helium-based, lighter than air vehicles (or airships) \cite{Liu_IROS_22,Price:IAS:2021} can address these concerns.
 These are relatively safe in terms of collision-related damage.
-Compared to multi-copters capable of carrying similar payloads, airships can have significantly longer flight times and considerably low noise levels.
+Compared to multi-copters capable of carrying similar payloads, airships can have significantly longer flight times and considerably lower noise levels.